Amir-Github/serverless_profit_finder/README.md

 https://60knhp2sll.execute-api.ap-southeast-2.amazonaws.com/default/find_best_profit

-this API require a query parameter called "input" which is meant to be an array of integers.
+This API requires a query parameter called "input" which is meant to be an array of integers.

 For Example: